requarks/docs-legacy/wiki/dev-guide.md

 	- **views**: Contains the view templates for pages, in Pug format.
 - **test**: The linting and unit test files
 - **tools**: Build and CI scripts / tools
+- **wiki.js**: Main entry point, which runs the main server or configure (setup wizard) process depending on the provided arguments.

 \* Not included in source code.
 These folders are generated automatically on first-time run.

-## Root files

-- **wiki.js**: Main entry point, which runs the main server or configure (setup wizard) process depending on the provided arguments.

 # Requirements
 - Node.js native compilation dependencies